RivenHexagon/NNF/README.md

 * **Technical Analysis** (what's next 3):<br>
   <https://github.com/RivenHexagon/NNF/blob/main/TechnicalAnalysis.md>

 The preparation of this papers resulted from the need to take personal notes while working with the material.
 It is not written from a generalized point of view.
-It deals only with content from the perspective of a fully algorithmic approach to the FX indicator search and trading.
-Therefore, the content written down is selective, as is the sample of videos and podcasts included.
+It deals only with content from the perspective of a fully **algorithmic approach** to the **FX indicator search** and **trading**.
+Therefore, the content written down is **selective**, as is the sample of videos and podcasts included.

 ## Go Get it!
 Install *ReText* to propperly display and edit the *markdown files* offline if desired: